ps2420/LendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python 3.2.1, Panda, Seaborn & Matplot lib
+- All the version of softwares were installed as part of Anaconda package, which packages most of the libraries used for Data Science.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by upgrad online learning community https://www.upgrad.com/
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Exploratory Data Analysis (EDA) module from upgrade community

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@ps2420] - feel free to contact me!

 <!-- Optional -->